-^{11.} In the revision of January 2002, Japan's Labour Force Survey and the Report on the Special Survey of the Labour Force Survey were integrated.
-Due to this revision, detailed information on unemployment and not-in-the-labor-force will be available on a monthly basis.
-In addition, since the samples of the two surveys have been merged, with the accumulation of data over time, it should be possible to undertake the same type of detailed flow data analysis as conducted in Canada mentioned in Footnote 10.
+11 In the revision of January 2002, Japan's Labor Force Survey and the Report on the Special Survey of the Labor Force Survey were integrated.
+Due to this revision, detailed information on unemployment and not-in-the-labor-force is going to be available on a monthly basis.
+In addition, since the samples of the two surveys have been merged, with the accumulation of data over time, it should be possible to undertake the same type of detailed flow data analysis as conducted in Canada mentioned in footnote 10.